WALK THE MODERN MONASTIC PATH.

 - BABA HARIHAR RAMJI

-This prayer was taught to me by my guru.
+This prayer was taught to me by my Guru.
 I have looked at my hands every morning for the last 10 years.
 To even talk about it makes me tear up, as I have watched the beauty of my hands age and been awestruck by taking the time to notice what they have accomplished.
 Sadhana translates from Sanskrit as "daily spiritual practice."
 It is something that you do daily that is simple and can be done regardless of place or circumstance.
 It serves to be a moment of pause in your life that connects you to something larger than yourself.
-Maybe you call "that thing" God, or guiding intuition, or the soul.
+Maybe you call "that thing" God, inner voice, guiding intuition, or the soul.
 Whatever "it" is, creating a sadhana not only offers you daily reminders to stay present, but also can be leaned into during the tough moments as it reminds us to take a deep breath, and recall previous more peaceful times in our life.
 For me, using my sadhana when my heart is aching reminds me that, "this too shall pass."

 Over the years my students have created sadhanas around daily journaling, a single sun salute, lighting a candle, listening to inspirational music, reading a poem or an old letter.
 It has been transformative for so many of them.
 Whatever sadhana you choose, keep it simple, and let it's beauty manifest.